bramley/phplist-plugin-contentareas/README.md

 ## Version history ##

     version         Description
-    1.12.1+20200606 Remove css inlining which is now done by Common Plugin 1.12.0+20200603 Make Emogrifier the default package to inline css 1.11.0+20200525 Perform the inlining of CSS on the final email content.
+    1.12.2+20211119 Decode matching %5B and %5D sequences occurring anywhere in a URL 1.12.1+20200606 Remove css inlining which is now done by Common Plugin 1.12.0+20200603 Make Emogrifier the default package to inline css 1.11.0+20200525 Perform the inlining of CSS on the final email content.